RegisNobel/microservices-devops-project/README.md

-Microservices CI/CD Project
+Microservices CI/CD Project:

     This project demonstrates an end-to-end implementation of a microservices architecture with a robust CI/CD pipeline.
 It includes frontend and backend services, an email sender service, and utilizes various DevOps practices and tools.
     Key Features

-Multiple microservices including frontend, backend, and email sender
+Multiple microservices including frontend, backend, and email sender:

     Docker containerization for all services
     CI/CD pipeline using GitHub Actions
     Infrastructure as Code (IaC) with Terraform for AWS deployment